-Clinton critiques Trump's Mexico visit
+Clinton: In Mexico 'Trump just failed his first foreign test'

 Story highlights

-- Clinton did not directly mention Trump's last-minute visit to Mexico
+- Clinton slammed Trump's last-minute visit to Mexico

 - Clinton: Building alliances takes "more than a photo-op, it takes consistency and reliability"

+And John Podesta, her campaign chairman, said in a statement: "It turns out Trump didn't just choke, he got beat in the room and lied about it."

+The Clinton campaign also released a web video on Wednesday that accused Trump of lying about his trip to Mexico and sarcastically called him the "Great Negotiator."

-Cincinnati (CNN)Hillary Clinton on Wednesday urged veterans at an American Legion conference to reject Donald Trump's view of the world, arguing that the Republican nominee doesn't have what it takes to build and maintain alliances.
+The Clinton campaign's tough language about Trump came after the former secretary of state on Wednesday urged veterans at an American Legion conference to reject the mogul's view of the world, arguing he doesn't have what it takes to build and maintain alliances.

-Though Clinton was subtler in her attacks on Trump in front of the audience of veterans, the former secretary of state did blast the businessman-turned-politician -- sometimes not by name -- for what she said were his insults toward the military, attacking the family of a soldier killed in action and being too cozy with Russian President Vladimir Putin.
+Though Clinton was more subtle in her attacks on Trump in front of the audience of veterans, she did blast the businessman-turned-politician for what she said were his insults toward the military, attacking the family of a soldier killed in action and being too cozy with Russian President Vladimir Putin.

-Clinton did not directly mention Trump's last-minute visit to Mexico, but her comments nodded to the Republican nominee's trip he made Wednesday.

 Building alliances and trust with other nations, Clinton said, takes "more than a photo op, it takes consistency and reliability."